SteveBarnett/Remixing/_includes/themes/2026/may.md

         - And weight a bit
 - **Interests**
     - **Focus: "Make a Japlan"**
-        - Japan trip places plan
+        - → Japan trip places plan
-        - Read new trains book
+        - → Read new trains book
-        - Make a 4-month Nihongo plan
+        - → Make a 4-month Nihongo plan
     - **Out of focus**
-        - → Write up Japanese design aesthetic notes
         - → Few new things from Korean Banchan Recipes book
         - Piranesi / Rinthine tiny sketches
             - Sketch the few Rinthine pics